lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

 - ### Function Description

-    - A function provides a convenient way to encapsulate some computation, which can then be used without worrying about its implentation.
+    - A function provides a convenient way to encapsulate some computation, which can then be used without worrying about its implementation.

     - A function definition has the form of,